-Certification of programs is required in order to obtain reimbursement from Medicaid and private insurers in the state of Iowa.
+Certification of a program is necessary to obtain reimbursement from Medicaid and some private insurers in the state of Iowa.

-The burden of diabetes is monitored through use of statewide data, the Behavioral Risk Factor Surveillance System, and claims data from various sources.
-The prevalence of diabetes in Iowa is increasing and is most likely due to the increase in the obesity rate of Iowans.
+The impact of diabetes is monitored through the use of statewide data, the Behavioral Risk Factor Surveillance System, and state-certified programs.